BikeTrack/API/README.md

 ## Get started

 ### Prerequisite
->Node (v7) and NPM already installed on your computer.
+>Node (tested with v6 and v7) and NPM already installed on your computer.

 ```javascript
 if (!node) {